zdinakmg/zdinakmg.github.io/_pages/about.md

   - /about.html
 ---

 I'm a PhD Candidate in Economics at Washington University in St. Louis.
-My research interests lie in econometrics, economics and finance.
 In broad terms, I investigates how financial markets update information.

 Prior to graduate school, I was a Research Assistance at the Board of Governors of the Federal Reserve System, where I worked in the Division of International Finance, and an intern at BMW Group and the Securities and Exchange Commission.